dylansmith/node-exif-renamer/README.md

 your enhancements or bugfix.

 ## Release History
+* 0.6.0
+  * changed the way the target directory is specified in renaming templates, since the current approach flattens relative paths when doing recursive renaming.
+The renaming template now requires the directory and filename to be separated by a colon, e.g.:
+    `[<directory_template>:]<filename_template>` (the directory is optional and defaults to the source image's directory).
+  * Added TIFF support by default
 * 0.5.0
   * added mocha specs with instanbul coverage reports
   * altered some method signatures